psvet/obey/README.md

 obey.model({ /* Model definition */}, false)
 ```

-The methods above are for general overrides, to (for example) set strict mode to false on a single object in a model, adding `strict: false` to the definition will overrid for that single object.
+The methods above are for general overrides, to (for example) set strict mode to false on a single object in a model, adding `strict: false` to the definition will override for that single object.

 ## Types